deltachat/deltachat-pages/ca/help.md

 - For transport encryption, this state is just shown there

-## Quins estàndards esteu usant per l'encriptació d'extrem a extrem?
+## Which standards are used for end-to-end-encryption?

 - OpenPGP.
-El transport de la clau es fa via [Autocrypt](https://autocrypt.org).
+Key transport is done via [Autocrypt](https://autocrypt.org).

 ## Can I re-use my existing private key?